Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Technology and the Modern Classroom

 Technology is an essential tool for teaching and learning in the 21st century (Muir-Herzig, 2004) it has revolutionized education and has allowed for new ways of teaching and learning (Raja, 2018).
 Technology not only helps to convey the material in a more attractive manner to students but also increases levels of engagement within the lesson (Ratheeswari, 2018).

-Why and how is technology being used in the classroom.
-What are the benefits of using technology in the classroom.
+Computers in the classroom enables a level of individualized interactivity that has never yet been seen before.
+Compared to previous methods of teaching, the blackboard and even to televisions, they were all one way methods of presentation (Osín, 1998) .
+The computer on the other hand is a bi-directional method of learning as they can not only give information to the user but receive it also.
+This allows for a learning experience where the student is able to work at their own pace.

 ### Existing Similar Solutions